getodk/docs/odkx-src/injected-interfaces-methods.rst

   **Parameters**:

-  - timestamp: The ODK Timestamp string used to represent dateTime and date values.
+  - timestamp: The ODK-X Timestamp string used to represent dateTime and date values.
 It is an iso8601-style UTC date extended to nanosecond precision: yyyy-mm-ddTHH:MM:SS.sssssssss.
 This value is assumed to be UTC and the value is assumed to be in the AD calendar (no BC dates please).